rolandasj/wc3-stuff/04-Extras/01-Misc.md

 starts in circle/rife looking thing above dremora gardens Next you need go to cat that is fairy tale forest, cloes to main story npc and whatnot.

+tikva in one of the guardian rooms. say favorite pumpking when pressed

 to access stone grove you need halloween event, and free the mentor (secret lab quest chain to open 1st and 2nd capital portals).
 After the npc is spirit of vengeance located where kellari is or tony quest is.